shielsr/assignment-04/documentation.md

 ### ERD

 I made an ERD of the tables I needed in pgAdmin.
-I mapped out the columns I wanted to use and which were the Primary and Foreign Keys:
+I mapped out the columns I wanted to use, what the relationships were and which were the Primary and Foreign Keys:

 ![ERD](docs/documentation/erd-1.jpg)